mirca/mirca.github.io-www/_posts/2017-02-28-gsoc-application.md

 your application.
 </p>

-As a matter of fact, <a href="http://mirca.github.io/files/ze_application.pdf">here</a> is my GSoC application of 2016, for <a href="http://astropy.org">Astropy</a>!
+As a template, <a href="http://mirca.github.io/files/ze_application.pdf">here</a> is my GSoC application of 2016, for <a href="http://astropy.org">Astropy</a>!

 <p style='text-align: justify;'>
-If you either think this post is useful or you have any questions regarding GSoC process leave a comment down here.
+If you either think this post is useful or you have any questions regarding GSoC process leave a comment below.
 Hope it helps!
 </p>

 Zé